 FOR HIGH SCHOOL STUDENTS

+Check www.collegeboard.org and/or www.act.org for information on registration.
+You will need to upload a head-and-shoulders photo of yourself at the time you register for the SAT and ACT.
 Consult the website(s) for the most current information on dates and cost.
 For low-income families: Check with your high school counselor if you think you might qualify for a fee waiver, which waives the entire test fee.

 Check here to see who's gone test-optional, test-free, etc.